 Queensland is Good to Go

-Tourism and Events Queensland's Good to Go campaign aims to inspire visitors to explore the very best of their own backyard and reconnect with friends and family now that travel restrictions are easing.
+Tourism and Events Queensland's Good to Go campaign aims to inspire Australian and New Zealand visitors to explore the very best of Queensland.

 A core message of the campaign is built on the premise that Queensland's tourism industry is open, ready to welcome visitors and is following COVID Safe practices.
 Businesses can display the 'Good to Go' stamp in their marketing if they have the required COVID Safe documentation in place, to help assure visitors you are offering a safe travel experience.